Independence, Missouri: Religion

 Independence played an important role in the early history of the Latter Day Saint movement and is home to the headquarters of several denominations of the Latter Day Saint movement, most notably the Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints), whose Temple is located there.
 Other Latter Day Saint denominations headquartered in the city include the Church of Christ (Temple Lot) and the Church of Jesus Christ (Cutlerite), among others.
 A number of Restoration Branches are also located in and around Independence, and the Church of Jesus Christ of Latter-day Saints maintains a visitor center in the town.

 The Community of Christ has built a temple in Independence, and also maintains a large auditorium and other buildings nearby.
 The Church of Jesus Christ of Latter-day Saints operates a sizable visitors' center adjacent to the Community of Christ Temple, and across the street from the original Temple Lot designated by Joseph Smith in 1830.
 The Lot itself is occupied by a small white-frame church building that serves as the headquarters and local meeting house for the Church of Christ (Temple Lot).

 There are five Catholic churches and two Episcopal churches in Independence.

 One of the oldest churches in Independence is the First Presbyterian Church, founded in 1826.
-It was here in 1890 that Harry Truman first met Elizabeth (Bess) Wallace.
+It was here in 1890 that Harry Truman first met Elizabeth Wallace.
 Truman eventually married her after his return from World War I in 1919.

 Economy

-Top employers

 According to the town's 2016 Comprehensive Annual Financial Report, the top employers in the city are: